Meet Our Governors

 I was the treasurer for Shute pre-school for some years and was instrumental in the establishment of the Foundation Stage Unit at Shute.
 I have found my experiences as a governor both fascinating and rewarding and I believe passionately that all our children in all our schools deserve the very best, most stimulating and exciting education possible.
 Within the governing body I have responsibility for Special Needs (SEND) across the Federation and am also the link Governor for Kilmington school.

-Kate McFarlane – Head of School (Seaton)
+Nic George – Head of School (Seaton)

 Aerfen Mills – Head of School (Colyton)

 I am an Associate Governor of the Axe Beacon Federation.
 Previous to this role I was the elected staff governor.
 I have been a governor for both the Federation and for Colyton pre-federation since 2010.

 I am the Head of School at Colyton and also the year 6 teacher.
 I am very proud of our school and our Federation.
 Working together in this way ensures that all children in our area have access to an excellent education.